Deep Nets: What have they ever done for Vision?: The Initial Successes, With Some Caveats

 [1]{#1} [1] { { } }

-The computer vision community was fairly skeptical about Deep Nets until the impressive performance of AlexNet \citep{DBLP:conf/nips/KrizhevskySH12} for classifying objects in ImageNet \citep{DBLP:conf/cvpr/DengDSLL009}.
+The computer vision community was skeptical about Deep Nets until the impressive performance of AlexNet \citep{DBLP:conf/nips/KrizhevskySH12} for classifying objects in ImageNet \citep{DBLP:conf/cvpr/DengDSLL009}\footnote{The first author remembers that in the mid 1990s and early 2000s the term ``neural network'' in the title of a submission to a computer vision conference was sadly a good predictor for rejection and recalls sympathizing with researchers who were pursuing such unfashionable ideas.}.
 This classification task assumes there is a foreground object which is surrounded by a limited background region, so the input is similar to one of the red boxes of the bottom right image in Figure~\ref{fig:ubernet}.
-AlexNet's success stimulated the vision community leading to a variety of Deep Net architectues with increasingly better performance on object classification, e.g., \citep{DBLP:journals/corr/SimonyanZ14a, DBLP:conf/cvpr/HeZRS16, DBLP:conf/eccv/LiuZNSHLFYHM18}.
+AlexNet's success stimulated the vision community leading to a variety of Deep Net architectures with increasingly better performance on object classification, first designed by human experts \citep{DBLP:journals/corr/SimonyanZ14a, DBLP:conf/cvpr/HeZRS16}, then assisted by machines \citep{DBLP:conf/iclr/ZophL17, DBLP:conf/eccv/LiuZNSHLFYHM18}.
+We will elaborate on the latter approach --- known as Neural Architecture Search --- in Section~\ref{sec:nas}.